alandefreitas/futures/docs/algorithms/algorithms.md

 {{ code_snippet("algorithm/algorithms.cpp", "algorithm_range") }}

+!!! info "Better future algorithms"

+    This library includes:

+    - Large set of the STL-like algorithms in terms of futures and executors
+    - Easy access to async algorithms based on executors without requiring other external libraries
+        - This is [common](https://link.springer.com/chapter/10.1007/978-1-4842-4398-5_4) with C++ execution policies, such as [TTB].

 ## Executors

 Like other parallel functions defined in this library, these algorithms allow simple execution policies to be replaced